bohlinger/wavy/docs/tutorials_sat_multi.rst

 Importing multiple satellite products
 #####################################

 The multisat module is a shortcut to import multiple satellite products at once.
-It uses the consolidate module under the hood.
+It uses the consolidate module [:ref:`consolidate-label`] under the hood.
 In short it is used like:

 .. code-block:: python3